 ASV Wines (founded 1981) is a major wine producer with physical locations in McFarland (San Joaquin Valley) and San Martin (central coast) – sourcing grapes from select parts of California including Arroyo Seco, Monterey County, Paso Robles, Lodi and California’s Central Valley.
 ASV Wines produces a number of mostly California appellation wines bottled under various labels and does a significant amount of private label product for retailers and wholesalers both domestically and internationally.

 And other members of the extended Zaninovich family are involved in additional grape growing business in the central valley including Jasmine Vineyards founded in 1947 (a producer of table grapes) and VBZ Grapes.
 In addition, Tlo Wines operates a tasting room in downtown Bakersfield (the first ever winery tasting room in downtown).

-Rutherford Ranch label uses grapes sourced exclusively from the Napa Valley – both from their two estate vineyards and from non-owned premium vineyards.
-Most of their other labels feature wines made from grapes grown in select parts of California.
-Scott Family Estate wines are Chardonnay and Pinot Noir from the family vineyards in the Arroyo Seco appellation in Monterey County.
-Note that wines from the other labels may not be available at the tasting room.
+Rutherford Ranch uses grapes sourced exclusively from the Napa Valley – both from their two estate vineyards and from non-owned premium vineyards.
+They produce a number of other labels – featuring wines made from grapes grown in select parts of California.
+Scott Family Estate wines are Chardonnay and Pinot Noir from family vineyards in the Arroyo Seco appellation in Monterey County.
+Note that wines from their other labels may not be available at the tasting room.

 Rutherford Ranch produces some of the more affordable priced wines in all of Napa Valley, especially from their Round Hill label.
 Well-known wine writer, Robert Parker has highlighted their wines as being one of the best values coming from a California Cabernet Sauvignon producer.